Leeseok-628/high-order-dd-weak-coupling/README.md

 # High-order dynamical decoupling in the weak-coupling regime

-Implementation and numerical demos for "High-order dynamical decoupling for arbitrary noise in the weak-coupling regime" by Leeseok Kim and Milad Marvian.
+Implementation and numerical demos for *High-order dynamical decoupling in the weak-coupling regime*  (Leeseok Kim and Milad Marvian, Paper: [arXiv:2602.05343](https://arxiv.org/abs/2602.05343)).

 <p align="center">